fiji/OMEVisual/README.md

 `OMEVisual` is a Fiji plugin to easily visualize OME metadata.

-More details can be found on the wiki : http://imagej.net/OMEVisual
+See also the Wiki page : http://imagej.net/OMEVisual

 Please note that :